jlima91/ska-sdp-instrumental-calibration/docs/src/overview.rst

 The
 :py:func:`~ska_sdp_instrumental_calibration.workflow.pipelines.bandpass_calibration`
-pipeline has the following steps.
-This is still very much in test mode, with various parameters setup for the small test datasets.
+pipeline has the following steps and is controlled by a configuration options is a python dictionary.
+See :py:class:`~ska_sdp_instrumental_calibration.workflow.pipeline_config.PipelineConfig` for configuration options.

- * If called without an input Measurement Set, create a small one using :py:func:`~ska_sdp_instrumental_calibration.workflow.utils.create_demo_ms`
+ * If called with `ms_name` set to "demo.ms", create a new test Measurement Set using :py:func:`~ska_sdp_instrumental_calibration.workflow.utils.create_demo_ms`
    that:

+    * Uses the calibration model as the sky model.
+By default this is the GLEAMEGC sky model and EveryBeam beam models.
+    * Adds complex Gaussian corruptions to station Jones matrices.
     * Does not add visibility sample noise.
-This could be added, but has been left out for now to check for precise convergence.
+This could be added, but has been left out to check for precise convergence.
-    * Uses the GLEAM sky model and a common EveryBeam station beam model.
-    * Adds complex Gaussian corruptions to station Jones matrices.
     * Writes to disk in MSv2 format.

  * Read the MSv2 data into Visibility dataset.\ :sup:`1`